 Depending on how old you are, age gaps in a relationship might have an impact on what you can and can’t do together.
 For example, what films you can see at the cinema or whether you can go to a bar together if you’re under 18.
 It’s important to talk about these things so that you are open and honest with each other and can plan things together that you can both do and are both comfortable with.

 If someone is older than you, they might have more sexual experience.
 There should be no pressure to do anything that you don’t feel comfortable doing or saying yes to something that you might not fully understand (remember for most sexual activity the age of consent is 16).
-Consent and open communication are really important in a healthy relationship.
+Consent and open communication are important parts of a healthy relationship.

-In a relationship it’s really important that you both have an equal say in what you do together and how decisions are made, one person shouldn’t have more power or control over the other.
-Read more about what makes a healthy relationship.
+In a relationship it’s important that you both have an equal say in what you do together and how decisions are made, one person shouldn’t have more power or control over the other.

 What does the law say?